codepoet80/webos-catalog-backend/README.md

 ### newerAppData.json

-This secondary catalog file contains apps developed post-shut down and post-archival.
-Apps referenced by this file can not be stored in the App Museum Archive or its mirrors and must be hosted elsewhere (eg: GitHub or a personal server.)
+This secondary catalog file contains apps developed post-shut down and post-freeze.
+Apps referenced by this file cannot be stored in the App Museum Archive or its mirrors and must be hosted elsewhere.
+For compatibility with older devices, hosts should support HTTP access (webOS devices have trouble with modern HTTPS).

 ### outofdataAppData.json